-- An unpleasant smell, either a strong oily or a musty odor, is typical during a cockroach infestation.
+- An unpleasant smell, either an oily or a musty odor, is typical during a cockroach infestation.

-Termites live in colonies that consist of nymphs, workers, soldiers as well as reproductive males and females.
-Each specific type of termite differs in size, shape and the function it performs.
+Termites live in colonies that consist of nymphs, workers, soldiers, and reproductives.
+Each specific type of termite differs in size, shape, and function.
 Termites might look like ants, but they’re more closely related to cockroaches.
-Considering termites cost homeowners in the United States billions of dollars per year in structural damage, you have to contact pest control right away if you notice any signs of an infestation.
+Considering termites cost homeowners in the United States billions of dollars every year in structural damage, you have to contact your local exterminators right away if you notice any signs of an infestation.